 2. Exploring how epithelial-to-mesenchymal transition (EMT) governs tumor cell polarity and metastasis.
 Metastasis is the primary cause of death in patients with lung cancer, and its genetic and biological bases are poorly understood.
 Progress in this area has been hampered by the lack of in vivo models that faithfully recapitulate genetic and biochemical features of human lung cancer metastasis.
 To address this knowledge gap, the Kurie lab has developed a series of genetically-engineered mouse models of human lung adenocarcinoma initiated by K-rasG12D expression in which secondary oncogenic mutations, including Tp53R172H expression or inactivation of Pten or Map2k4, lead to more advanced disease but differ in the degree to which they promote disease advancement.
 Their transcriptional profiling studies revealed that poor-prognosis human lung adenocarcinomas were highly enriched in genes differentially expressed between primary and metastatic tumors in mice that develop widely metastatic lung adenocarcinomas owing to expression of K-rasG12D and p53R172H (KP mice).
-We have shown that KP mice harbor disease whose progression closely mirrors that of poor-prognosis lung adenocarcinoma in patients and that lung adenocarcinoma cell lines derived from these mice provide a useful platform for the discovery of clinically relevant, pharmacologically actionable metastasis drivers.
+They showed that KP mice harbor disease whose progression closely mirrors that of poor-prognosis lung adenocarcinoma in patients and that lung adenocarcinoma cell lines derived from these mice provide a useful platform for the discovery of clinically relevant, pharmacologically actionable metastasis drivers.
 Metastatic tumor cells derived from KP mice switch reversibly between epithelial and mesenchymal states in response to extracellular cues; this plasticity is critical for metastasis and is driven by mutual antagonism between transcription factors that activate EMT (e.g., ZEB, SNAIL, and TWIST family members) and microRNAs that target the EMT-activating transcription factors (e.g., miR-200 and miR34 family members).
-We are currently studying how the EMT regulatory axis governs tumor cell polarity and the formation of actin-based cytoplasmic protrusions (e.g., filopodia and lamellipodia) by controlling vesicular trafficking through endocytic recycling, retrograde, and anterograde pathways.
+They are currently studying how the EMT regulatory axis governs tumor cell polarity and the formation of actin-based cytoplasmic protrusions (e.g., filopodia and lamellipodia) by controlling vesicular trafficking through endocytic recycling, retrograde, and anterograde pathways.
 This project offers fellows an opportunity to gain expertise in advanced microscopy (point-scanning high-resolution confocal microscopy, spinning disc microscopy, total internal reflection fluorescence), tumor cell biology, and mouse modeling.